teusH/MySense/PyCom/README.MySense.md

 Some help scripts for testing hardware, connections and operational functions provided in the script `SWcomponents_test.txt` one can test via copy/paste and 'atom' REPL the hardware and software.
 * and give positive and negative feedback to us and contribute!

+## events

+MySense will try to notify unexpected events during the measurments.
+Events will be shown via the RGB led: blinking red flash light and eventually constant red light on fatal events.
+Some of the events will be sent viua LoRa, if possible as well.
+Like STOP operations, and empty accu (<85% load).

+## accu watch dog

+If the accu is connected to Grn and ADC pin (board power pins: 5Vdc, Ground, Accu-Vcc, Accu-Gnd, s-reset on the PCB board), MySense will check via ADC the accu voltage.
+Will update the max/minimum value in nvs ram.
+Initialy the maximum is set on cold boot to accu voltage level.
+If accu voltage is lower as 85% of maximum MySense will enter a 15 minute deepsleep loop till the accu voltage level of 85% is reached.
+An accu low event will be sent via LoRa every 15 minutes.